Privacy Notice for Candidates

 In connection with your application for work with us, we will collect, store, and use the following categories of information about you:

-- The information you have provided to us in your curriculum vitae and covering letter;
+- The information you have provided to us in your curriculum vitae (CV) and covering letter;

 - The information you have provided on any application form, including name, title, address, telephone number, personal email address, date of birth, gender, employment history and qualifications;